 - Fonts – do the device where your game will be executed have those fonts you meant there to be – or not?

-- Screen Orientation – what happens – if anything – when user rotates the screen?
+- Screen Orientation – what happens – if anything – when users rotate the screen?
 Is your game meant to be rotatable?